vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ...
 ```

-From this point on, all code samples are in the [R language](https://www.r-project.org/) unlike all he above bash samples.
+From this point on, all code examples are in the [R language](https://www.r-project.org/) unlike all the above bash code examples.

-The experimental design table should have one row for each sample for which we computed coverage counts for the regions of interest respective to the order in which the `.bam` files were given as input.
+The experimental design table should have one row for each sample for which we computed coverage counts for the regions of interest respective to the order in which the `.bam` files were given as entry.
 Note that only the counts for the samples after immuno-precipitation are needed.

 We may then load the coverage counts file for the regions of interest.
 This file will have the same columns as the '.bed' file given as input to bedtools multicov and one column for each sample `.bam` file.